keeganosler/PhysPi/README.md

 Once the last hours' data has been logged, log1.plt and log2.plt use GnuPlot to plot the last hours' temperature and humidity data against time for each of the two sensors.

+The plots are displayed on Chrome localhost using PHP and HTML to create a basic webpage for viewing purposes (data is displayed as an HTML table, plots are imported as images).

 ## Future Work and Extensions

 The PhysPi has tremendous potential in a laboratory setting.
 Future goals include to expand the system to have more sensors attached and potentially to organize the sensors in a circular form around an area of interest for optimal measurements.
 Implementing the use of multiple Raspberry Pi/Arduino setups would also allow for measurements to be taken across the lab with great accuracy.